Tesco Clubcard

 Tesco Clubcard (commonly referred to and branded as Clubcard) is the loyalty card of British supermarket chain Tesco.
 It was introduced to Tesco customers in 1995, where it has since gained over 20 million users as of 2021.
 The card works on a point-based system, where holders receive points based on money spent.
-The amount of points earned depends on what type of item is bought, and from where.
+The number of points earned depends on what type of item is bought, and from where. with a price of €/£ 100 annually.

 The Clubcard scheme operates in the United Kingdom, Ireland, Czech Republic, Slovakia, Hungary and several other countries, although its primary userbase is in the United Kingdom, where it first released.

 History

 In 1993, Terry Leahy asked the Tesco marketing team to investigate the potential of loyalty cards.
 In the past Tesco had run Green Shield Stamps as a promotional tool which rewarded people for visits and spending, but gained no customer information.
 The initial team researched programmes across the world and developed a proposal which showed that a loyalty card could be very effective.
 The key change since the days of Green Shield Stamps was the ability to track individual customer behaviour cost-effectively using a magnetic stripe card.

 In 1994, Grant Harrison attended a conference where Clive Humby from marketing firm dunnhumby was speaking.
 Dunnhumby was already working with clients such as Cable & Wireless and BMW, and Harrison approached them to help with the loyalty card project.
 Successful trials throughout 1994 led to the Tesco board asking Harrison and Humby to present to the annual Board strategy session.

 The first response from the board came from Tesco's then-chairman Lord MacLaurin, who said, "What scares me about this is that you know more about my customers after three months than I know after 30 years."